 PSPDFKit automatically saves annotations at certain trigger events.
-This mechanism works well, however, there’s still the opportunity to lose data if the device restarts, runs out of battery, or if your application crashes before a save completes.
+This mechanism works well, but there’s still the possibility of losing data if the device restarts or runs out of battery, or if your application crashes before a save completes.

-With Document Checkpointing, PSPDFKit offers a checkpointing mode that works in the background, offering an effective crash recovery mechanism to restore unsaved changes.
-This is an advanced feature and disabled by default, as it requires some configuration to work effectively.
+With document checkpointing, PSPDFKit offers a checkpointing mode that works in the background, providing an effective crash recovery mechanism to restore unsaved changes.
+This is an advanced feature that’s disabled by default, as it requires some configuration to work effectively.

 PSPDFKit Instant stores annotations in a database and synchronizes with your PSPDFKit Server as soon as a connection is available, which greatly reduces the chances of data loss if the app terminates suddenly.
 No checkpointing or other custom setup is needed.
 Read more in our Instant Offline Support guide.

 A checkpoint contains all the unsaved data in a document.
 For the sake of this explanation, let’s call this the “dirty” data.
 This data is temporary and persisted into the document when